Arsenal face competition from Chelsea and Manchester United for Ajax star Mohammed Kudus - Paper Talk

-Plus: Manchester City identify Crystal Palace's Michael Olise as a possible replacement for Saudi Arabia-bound Riyad Mahrez; Jonny Evans and Joe Hugill to remain in and around the Manchester United first team; Luis Suarez's move to Inter Miami to join former Barcelona team-mates collapses
+Plus: Man City identify Crystal Palace's Michael Olise as a possible replacement for Saudi Arabia-bound Riyad Mahrez; Bayern Munich consider David De Gea move; Andre Onana turned down Chelsea and Tottenham to join Man Utd from Inter Milan

 All the top stories and transfer rumours from Friday's newspapers...

-Jonny Evans and Joe Hugill will remain in and around the first-team at Manchester United as Erik ten Hag looks to ensure the squad are well stocked.
+Jonny Evans and Joe Hugill will remain in and around the first team at Manchester United as Erik ten Hag looks to ensure the squad is well stocked.

 Wolves manager Julen Lopetegui had made his frustration felt after he was informed about the club's financial situation which could limit their ambitions this season.

-Ben Foster consoled Nathan Bishop in the Manchester United dressing room after learning how distraught the young goalkeeper was over the challenge Paul Mullin incident.
+Ben Foster consoled Nathan Bishop in the Manchester United dressing room after learning how distraught the young goalkeeper was over his challenge in the Paul Mullin incident.

 England will put pressure on the International Cricket Council to allow for greater flexibility in the schedule to prevent Test matches being scuppered by the weather.